-Hawaii is has no inheritance tax, but it is one of 12 states with an estate tax.
-In this detailed guide of the Aloha State’s inheritance laws, we examine this estate tax, along with other key inheritance laws, including rules governing intestate succession, probate and what makes a will valid.
-Remember, though, that estate planning is a complex endeavor, and many choose to work with a financial professional to navigate the details and manage their inheritance.
-You can use SmartAsset’s advisor matching tool to find a financial advisor in your area.
+Hawaii has no inheritance tax, but it is one of 12 states with an estate tax.
+In this detailed guide to the Aloha State’s inheritance laws, we examine this estate tax, along with other key inheritance laws, including rules governing intestate succession, probate and what makes a will valid.
+Remember, though, that estate planning is a complex endeavor, and many choose to work with a financial advisor to navigate the details and manage their inheritance.

 Does Hawaii Have an Inheritance Tax or Estate Tax?